Arize-ai/phoenix/docs/how-to/install-and-import-phoenix.md

 ---
-description: How to fly with Phoenix
+description: How to fly with Phoenix test
 ---

 # Install and Import Phoenix